Priyanshu-001/local_list_frontend/README.md

 Same mobile number can be used for registering as a customer and partner, but a user must login as a customer or a partner at one time.

 More details here - https://gray-mushroom-029dae810.1.azurestaticapps.net/about

+## Deployment

+Frontend deployed using - Azure static webapps

+Backend Deployed using - Azure App service

+Cache used - redis cache for azure
 ## Project setup
 ```
 npm install